Kratom Geek FaviconKratom Geek Logo BlackKratom Geek FaviconKratom Geek Favicon

 Indiana

 The legislators in Indiana introduced Senate Bill 305 at the beginning of 2014.
-The bill was authored by three Republican Senators: James Merritt, Ronnie Alting, and Brent Steele.
+Three Republican Senators: James Merritt, Ronnie Alting, and Brent Steele authored the bill.
 It also had two other senators, Republican Senator Joseph Zakas and Democratic Senator Lonnie Randolph, to help co-author the measure.
 The proposed legislation became effective on July 1st, 2014.

 The bill listed both mitragynine and 7-hydroxymitragynine under a section labeled as “Synthetic Drugs.”
 And for the proposal, it defined synthetic drugs as “a substance containing one (1) or more of the following chemical compounds, including an analog of the compound.”

 But, as we all know, kratom is a naturally occurring tree in the rainforests of Southeast Asia.
 There’s nothing synthetic about either molecular compound.
-Nevertheless, the wording on the bill has not been amended to reflect the truth.
+Regardless, the bill does not reflect the truth.
 So, to this day, Indiana state law still looks at the alkaloids in kratom as synthetic substances per the wording in the bill.

 Rhode Island